 This is a biography for Sir John Armitt CBE

-Sir John Armitt is Chairman of the National Infrastructure Commission, National Express Group, and City & Guilds Group.
-He is also on the Board of the Berkeley Group and Expo 2020.
+Sir John Armitt is the Chair of the National Infrastructure Commission.
+He is also Chairman of National Express, and serves on the Boards of the Berkeley Group and Expo 2020.

 In September 2013, Sir John published an independent review on long-term infrastructure planning in the UK.
 The recommendations in the Armitt Review received widespread support and resulted in the creation of the National Infrastructure Commission in 2015.